netrixab/magento2-search-category/README.md

 Copied this code into another module (changed module name) and seem to work fine on magento 2.1.3

-Will probably never be updated/bugg fixed/altered for future magento releases
+Do not expect this module to be updated/bugg fixed/altered for any specifik magento version

 ###Purpose
 adds posibillity to search categories the same way as products